pemo11/poshguibook/winforms.md

 I have absolutely of proof for the following assertion.
 But when *Jeffrey Snover* (the inventor of what became later *PowerShell*) once asked me at a software developer conference what feature was missing in the version 2.0 of *PowerShell* I said there should be a "using namespace" like in *C#*.

-## The form class
+## The Form class

-The *form* class represents a window.
+The *Form* class represents a window.
 It can be the main window of the application but it can also be a dialogbox.

+**note:**
+Real programmers know of course that every window is just a data structure with properties that define the attributes like the size, the title and if its resizable or not.
+The most important attribute is the "handle of the window"-property or "hwnd" for short because its a unique value that identifies that window.
+The property of the form class to get that handle is called *Handle*.

-The first step is to create a new *form* object.
+The first step is to create a new *Form* object.

 There are two ways to show the new window: